IceBerge421/markdown-cv/index.md

 CCCC’s Council for Play and Game Studies, active member and panelist.

 `2019-2020`
-Digital Pedagogy Community of Practice, active member, University of Alabama, 2019-2020
+Digital Pedagogy Community of Practice, University of Alabama

 `2020-2021`
 Creative writing online instructor training and development, Univeristy of Alabama